spithash/jobfinder/README.md

-# JobFind.gr Scraper
+# JobFind.gr Command Line Job Finder
-jobfind.gr CLI tool that displays job openings in the linux terminal
+jobfind.gr CLI tool that displays job openings in the terminal.

 A simple Python script to scrape job listings from [JobFind.gr](https://www.jobfind.gr).
 It lets you select job specialties and regions interactively, then fetches and displays job postings with brief descriptions.